 This informative and insightful cruise will provide you with background information on Chicago’s most iconic landmarks and its famous skyline, practically building by building.

 Some of the highlights you’ll see you on your Architecture River Cruise include buildings by Mies van der Rohe, Skidmore Owings Merrill, and Helmut Jahn, plus the Willis Tower and the Old Post Office Building.

 From your 94th floor vantage point (over 1000 feet in the air!), you’ll get unparalleled, 360-degree views of the Lake Michigan and the city below.
-Don’t forget to look out for the Navy Pier Ferris wheel!
+Don’t forget to look out for the Navy Pier Centennial Wheel!

-Once you leave 360 CHICAGO, wander along Michigan Avenue (a.k.a. the Magnificent Mile) in search of your next meal.
-You’ll find plenty of options, especially if you explore side streets.
-The nearby Water Tower Place Mall has several delicious restaurants, too!
+Once you leave 360 CHICAGO, wander along Michigan Avenue (a.k.a. the Magnificent Mile) in search of some more fun.

 After lunch, head down to the Navy Pier area to get little exercise.
 Rent a bike and enjoy the waterfront on two wheels!
 Chicago is a cyclist’s paradise, filled with trails, parks, and pathways just waiting to be explored.